nicosalm/cs400/README.md

 # cs400
-* Spring 2023 with Gary Dahl
+* Spring 2023 with Gary Dahl.